OVERVIEW

 - Why have you chosen this site?

-VGI will manage weeds through mechanical means as necessary.
-We will use herds of sheep to eat weeds, grass and overgrowth while increasing the fertility of the land.
+VGI will manage weeds through mechanical means and with selective herbicides, as necessary.
 If required, we will revegetate the site in consultation with local farmers using a seed mix that will not impact nearby agricultural activities.
-We will remove any noxious weeds found on the site or will control them without delay. - Will the agricultural land be taken out of use?
+We will remove any noxious weeds found on the site or will control them without delay, as required by the County.

 -